 A supplier worth their salt will easily answer the questions below.
-Plus, current day patients are empowered.
+Plus, modern patients are empowered.
 They will ask questions about ingredients and the processes involved in product creation.
 Knowing the answers places you in a position of trust, and trust is required for every sale.

 - a.
-Do you know where the company sources their CBD?
+Do you know where the company sources its CBD?

 b.
 Are you familiar with their safety standards?